lapnd/httdes.github.io/keystone-makefile-64.md

 $ make image -j`nproc`			#and update the bbl.bin there
 ```

-However, because the QEMU fail on using local toolchain, thus the **$ make getandsethash** can't be done on keystone-demo.
-This will be a TODO.
+However, because the QEMU fail on Keystone with local toolchain, thus the **$ make getandsethash** on the Keystone-demo can't be done.
+This is a TODO.

 * * *